How to Choose the Best Bedding

 Sheets are the big purchase.
 You can either go super expensive or super cheap.
 Either way, the material you choose may make or break your sleep experience.
 Like the pillows, we’re just going to focus on the three most popular.

 Cotton is by far the most used type of sheet material.
 The sheet prices can range from cheap, $10 sheets to $500+ for Egyptian and Pima.
 Its simple material makes it usually the cheapest sheet option.
 While the price is definitely an upside to cotton sheets, there are a few downsides.
 For one, if you tend to be a hot sleeper, cotton isn’t your friend.
 Its design traps heat, making you more sweaty and disrupting your comfort.
-On top of that, they must be cleaned frequently as it is easy for bacteria and allergens to settle into the fabric.
+On top of that, they must be cleaned frequently as it is easy for common household non-living allergens to settle into the fabric.

 Another highly used material, polyester is typically combined with cotton, microfiber, or rayon to create sheets.
 If you’re looking for simple, soft, yet cheap sheets, a polyester blend is a great option.
 That being said, make sure to follow washing instructions and be prepared to replace them often as they are prone to ripping and pilling.